 When additional teaching assignments become available after the original posting then these positions may be filled without a posting.
-When the unit fills these assignments, the provisions of Article 13.02 will be applied and the unit administrator will consider sessionals who have previously taught the course(s), or have submitted an expression of interest for this or similar courses in response to the most recent posting.
+When the unit fills these assignments, the provisions of Article 13.02 will be applied and the unit administrator will consider Sessional Lecturers who have previously taught the course(s), or have submitted an expression of interest for this or similar courses in response to the most recentposting.

-13.04 Course Cancellation
+13.4 Course Cancellation

-When a course is cancelled within four weeks before the first scheduled class for the fall and spring terms and two weeks for summer semester courses, the sessional instructor shall be paid \$250.00.
-When a course is cancelled after the first scheduled class, and no replacement course work is offered, then the sessional instructor shall be paid \$675.00 in addition to payment for work already performed.
+When a course is cancelled within four (4) weeks before the first scheduled class for the fall and spring terms and two (2) weeks for summer semester courses, the sessional lecturer or music performance_instructor shall be paid \$500.00 (to be pro-rated for music performance instructors).
+When a course is cancelled after the first scheduled class, and no replacement course work is offered, then the sessional lecturer or music performance instructor shall be paid \$1000.00 (to be pro-rated for music performance instructors) in addition to payment for work already performed.